-Frass, which is made up of wood shavings, bits of soil, dead ants and parts of insects.
+Frass is made up of wood shavings, bits of soil, dead ants, and parts of insects.
 This material is often piled up outside of nest openings and found in spider webs and window sills.

 Small windows or slit-like openings that Carpenter ants cut into infested wood.
 These windows are actually “garbage chutes” which are used to dispose of frass or unwanted materials.

 Alates are the winged reproductives that take flight in the spring.

 Worker Carpenter ants are more active at night, so you may not see any activity during normal working hours.
 Even if you do, it does not mean that the nest is nearby.
 Worker ants can travel up to 300 feet from their nesting site in search of food.